rollun-lc/weave-exporter/README.md

 sudo sh install.sh
 ```

-It will add service to systemd
+It will add service to systemd.
 To restart, run script one more time